Roy Farran: Post army life

 After being discharged from the army, Farran moved to Scotland and briefly worked as a quarryman.
-Bill Stirling the former commander of 2SAS had given his refuge on his estate in Scotland and arranged the job for his former comrade.
-He briefly went to Africa before returning to the United Kingdom to run in the 1950 United Kingdom general election in the constituency of Dudley where he ran as the candidate for the Conservative Party.
+Bill Stirling, the former commander of 2SAS, had given him refuge on his estate in Scotland and arranged the job for his former comrade.
+He briefly went to Africa, initially to Kenya and then to Southern Rhodesia to manage a construction company.
+While there, he met his future wife, Ruth Ardern from Canada.
+Her family owned a ranch in Alberta.
+After returning to the United Kingdom he ran in the 1950 United Kingdom general election in the constituency of Dudley where he ran as the candidate for the Conservative Party.
 He lost to incumbent Labour Member of Parliament George Wigg, finishing second out of the three candidates.
-After the election Farran moved to Canada in the early 1950s and settled in Calgary, Alberta.
-He began working for the Calgary Herald, and later became owner and publisher of his own newspaper, the North Hill News.
-He also wrote and published History of the Calgary Highlanders 1921–1954 in 1955.
+After the election Farran emigrated to Canada in 1950 and settled in Calgary, Alberta, along with his wife.
+He began working for the Calgary Herald and later became owner and publisher of his own newspaper, the North Hill News.
+He also wrote the novel Jungle Chase as well as History of the Calgary Highlanders 1921–1954.